opticyclic/CompilerBot/prompts.md

 The `build.gradle` wouldn't import into IDEA

 > Write a full build.gradle using the minimum dependencies to compile and run this project

+The `build.gradle` doesn't look right.

+> Why is spring-boot-starter-web and spring-boot-starter-actuator used for this application?

+...
+Explanation ...

+> This is a command line application without any monitoring.
+Write the build.gradle again